Home / Countries-Regions / S / Saudi Arabia / Travel Page

 20 July 2023

 The situation within Saudi Arabia is largely stable.
-Given the periodic clashes along the Yemen-Saudi Arabia border and volatile situation in the Red Sea, Singaporeans travelling to or residing in Saudi Arabia are thus advised to take all necessary precautions for their personal safety, including remaining vigilant at all times, monitoring local news closely, and following instructions of the local authorities.
+Given the possibility of clashes along the Yemen-Saudi Arabia border and volatile situation in the Red Sea, Singaporeans travelling to or residing in Saudi Arabia are thus advised to take all necessary precautions for their personal safety, including remaining vigilant at all times, monitoring local news closely, and following instructions of the local authorities.

 Singaporeans are strongly encouraged to eRegister with the Ministry of Foreign Affairs at https:// eregister.mfa.gov.sg so that we can contact you should the need arise.
 Those who need consular assistance could contact the Singapore Embassy in Riyadh, the Singapore Consulate-General in Jeddah, or the Ministry of Foreign Affairs Duty Office (24 hours) at :